College of Health Solutions

-The College of Health Solutions (CHS) was formed in 2012 to help ASU marshal its resources to solve the national problem of poor health outcomes achieved at unsustainably high costs.
+The College of Health Solutions was formed in 2012 to help ASU leverage its resources to solve the national problem of poor health outcomes achieved at unsustainably high costs.
 The goals of the college, in step with the Institute of Healthcare Improvement’s triple aim, are to simultaneously improve the patient care experience, improve the health of the population and reduce per capita health care costs while improving health outcomes.
 ASU is taking a bold stance in how it prepares the next generation of health professionals.

 The college collaborates broadly with other entities within ASU and with strategic industry and community partners to address traditional areas including basic biomedical research, engineering, discovery sciences, nursing, life sciences, evolutionary medicine and psychology, to name a few.

 The primary goal of the Biostatistics Core is to provide biostatistics expertise for research projects in the College of Health Solutions, the university and the community, and to address the critical methodological and analytical needs of research faculty.
 The Biostatistics Core enhances biostatistics capabilities at the College of Health Solutions and ASU, in collaboration with other research centers and institutes.